Sagae: History

 The area of present-day Sagae was part of ancient Dewa Province, and has been settled since prehistoric times, with numerous archaeological findings from the Japanese Paleolithic through the Kofun periods.
 In the late Heian through Kamakura periods, it was a shōen under the control of the Ōe clan.
 The Ōe were destroyed by the Mogami clan in the Sengoku period, who were in turn destroyed by the Tokugawa shogunate in the early Edo period.
 The territory was administered as tenryō under direct control of the shogunate until the Meiji Restoration, and was briefly a battleground in the Boshin War.
 After the start of the Meiji period, the area became part of Nishimurayama District, Yamagata Prefecture.
 The village of Sagae was established on April 1, 1889 with the creation of the modern municipalities system, and was raised to town status on January 7, 1893.
 It became a city on August 1, 1954.

 Government

 Sagae has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.
 The city contributes two members to the Yamagata Prefectural Assembly.
 In terms of national politics, the city is part of Yamagata District 2 of the lower house of the Diet of Japan.

 Economy

-The economy of Sagae is primarily based on agriculture and food processing, including make sake breweries.
+The economy of Sagae is primarily based on agriculture and food processing, including sake breweries.

 Education

-Sagae has ten public elementary schools and three public middle schools operated by the city government and two public high schools operated by the Yamagata Prefectural Board of Education.
+Sagae has nine public elementary schools and three public middle schools operated by the city government and two public high schools operated by the Yamagata Prefectural Board of Education.